chirags1725/healthify/README.md

 The Lab Report Summarizer relies on the following dependencies:

 - Next.js: A React framework for building server-side rendered applications.
-- Gemini Model: Google's Gemini model for generating summaries for each test.
+- Google's Gemini Model: Google's Gemini model for generating summaries for each test.
 - React: A JavaScript library for building user interfaces.
 - Mongodb: Database management for the sample data provided.